• Skip to primary navigation

 • 1 tablespoon olive oil

-• ½ cup onion diced (up to 1 cup onion)
+• ½ cup onion (diced, you can use up to 1 cup onion)

 • 4 cups baby spinach

-• 1 medium zucchini cut into ½" pieces (approx. 2 cups)
+• 1 medium zucchini (cut into ½" pieces, approximately 2 cups)

-• 2 cups cooked ham diced (we used ½ a ham steak)
+• 2 cups cooked ham (diced, I use ½ a ham steak)

-• 4 oz cream cheese softened
+• 4 ounces cream cheese (softened)

 • ¾ cup sour cream

-• 1 tablespoon dijon
+• 1 tablespoon dijon mustard

 • 1 teaspoon lemon juice

-• 1 teaspoon herbs de provence dried
+• 1 teaspoon dried herbs de provence

-• 1½ cups swiss cheese shredded (reserve ½ cup for the top)
+• 1½ cups swiss cheese (shredded, reserve ½ cup for the top)

 • ¼ teaspoon salt and pepper each to taste